brettrowberry/OpenFSharp2019-UnitConversionService/README.md

 9. Disable and reenable the app
 10. Run a test

-### Module 3: Unit Conversion Service
+## Module 3: Unit Conversion Service
 1. Open the `module3` directory in Visual Studio Code
 2. Create the same project as in module 2
-  - Change the function name to `UnitConversionAPI`
+    - Name the app `UnitConversionAPI`
     - This time we'll use route parameters instead of query parameters
     - Here's the code:
 ``` F#
 namespace Company.Function